Experience Wonder, Safely

 Talks and programs

-Programs have returned to the Museum!
-You can attend two Bird of Prey Encounters daily at 11:00 am and 3:00 pm along with a High Desert Hooves talk at 1:00 pm.
+Daily programs are on at the Museum!
+As part of your admission, you can attend two Bird of Prey Encounters daily at 11:00 am and 3:00 pm along with a High Desert Hooves talk at 1:00 pm.
 Click here for more details on our daily schedule.

 Behind the scenes